Donsezan/WallapopAssistent/README.md

     *   Handles pagination to gather comprehensive results.

 *   **Local Caching & Offline Capability:**
-    *   Search parameters and fetched item data (including images) are stored locally.
+    *   Search parameters and fetched item data (including images).
     *   Allows browsing of previously fetched items even when offline or if the API is temporarily unavailable.
     *   Efficiently updates local cache with only new or changed items.